 Processes

 Whether you’re compiling code or making breakfast, it can be modeled as a repeatable process.
 Understanding the elements of production — inputs, outputs, timing, limiting steps, quality controls, variability — lets you create and improve the machinery needed to fulfill your goals.
-Aim to achieve high quality results in less time with least waste.
+Aim to achieve high-quality results in less time with the least waste.

 If you can’t describe what you are doing as a process, you don’t know what you’re doing. — W. Edwards Deming